Tavnuh/compare-strings/README.md

 and 1 represents maximum dissimilarity.

-Optional argument 'method' allows selection of alternative methods of calculation, such as the true Levenshtein distance, or the cosine distance.
+Optional argument 'method' allows selection of alternative methods of calculation, such as the true Levenshtein distance, or the cosine distance (not yet released).

 The email argument takes 1 or 2 as values, and indicates to the function that either string (or series) 1 or 2 contain an email address.
 When this argument